Free TAFE for Priority Courses available at Swinburne

 • the only previous Free TAFE fee waiver you received was under the JobTrainer initiative; or

-• you previously completed a course (whether government-subsidised, including under Free TAFE, or fee for service) that is part of a Free TAFE pathway, and you are commencing another course in the same pathway
+• you previously completed a course (whether government-subsidised, including under Free TAFE, or fee for service) that is part of a Free TAFE priority pathway, and you are commencing another course in the same priority pathway

-Additionally, if you have completed (or commenced but not completed) any other Free TAFE priority course (whether government-subsidised or fee for service), you may receive an additional fee waiver to study Certificate IV in Training and Assessment.
+From 2024, if you have completed any other Free TAFE priority course (whether government-subsidised or fee for service), you may receive an additional Free TAFE fee waiver to study Certificate IV in Training and Assessment.
+However, you cannot enrol in a Free TAFE priority pathway program and Certificate IV in Training and Assessment at the same time.

-What is a Free TAFE pathway?
+What is a Free TAFE priority pathway?

 Certificate IV in Accounting and Bookkeeping